 Help Scout's Mixpanel App brings that data into the customer sidebar.
 A brief overview of the Mixpanel profile shows in a conversation sidebar when you install this app, along with a link to the profile in full and up to 10 recent actions they took on your website or in your app.
 This information instantly makes your support team more efficient and able to provide outstanding service.
 Here's a snapshot of what it will look like in Help Scout:

 In addition, the app can also track Help Scout customer email activity as events in Mixpanel.
 The integration will log when a customer starts a new conversation or replies to an existing conversation, as well as when your team replies to the customer or closes a conversation with that customer.

-- Log in to your Mixpanel account, click the gear icon, then click on your profile name.
+- Log in to your Mixpanel account, click the gear icon, then click Personal Settings.

 Click Projects in the left navigation menu.
 Find the Project you want to use with Help Scout.
 From this screen you'll need the Token, API Key, API Secret, and the number at the end of the Access URL.
 (Don't worry, the keys you see in the image below are not real!)